wohaco/despace/venus.md

    1. **[Venus Express](venus_express.md)** (VEX, 2005.11.09).
 Venus has no magnetosphere to deflect the charged particles of the solar wind.
 During the continuous battle with the solar wind, the ionosphere is able to slow & divert the flow of particles around the planet creating an elongated magnetotail.
    1. ••• **Future/proposed missions:** •••
       1. **[Shukrayaan‑1](shukrayaan_1.md)** (…).
 To study the atmo interaction with solar radiation & solar wind.
       1. **[Venus Observing System](venus_observing_system.md)** (…).
-The peak ionization level due to cosmic rays is estimated to occur at ~ 63 km.
+The peak ionization level due to cosmic rays is estimated to occur at ~ 63 ㎞.
 Cosmic ray flux has never been measured in Venus atmo & the aerial platform offers an opportunity to learn about its impact on the cloud layer.